A New Voice in Hollywood

 You made a number of films without Donald G. Jackson.
 How are the films you made by yourself different from the ones you made with Jackson?

-The films I made with Don were chaos.
+Well, the films I made with Don were chaos.
 Mine are organized chaos.

 What do you mean?

 Don was a very random guy.
 He or I would come up with an idea for a film.
 He would get all excited about it.
-We would cast it, go out and film for a day or two, and then, many times, he would lose interest, so the film would just fall away.
+We would cast it, go out and film for a day or two and then, many times, he would lose interest, so the film would just fall away.
 Me, on the other hand, what I start, I finish.

 How do you feel about actors and actresses?